AfricArxiv/AfricArXiv-overview/advisory-board-guideline.md

 ## Reporting
 The Steering team (currently Osman and Jo) will provide a monthly summary of milestones achieved and outlook for the upcoming month
-The document for that is a living document for Baord members to comment on based on there time preference within a week.
+The document for that is a living document for Baord members to comment on within a week.
 …

 ## Meetings